s-kyy/GBM-TE-scRNAseq/gbm_gsc/2_seuratqc/README.md

-# Seurat Quality Control steps
+# Seurat Quality Control and Integration steps

 Single cell analysis will be performed on two feature-cellbarcode matrices.
-One contains only the human reference genome annotations (**GE**), while the other also inlcudes retrotransposon mapped reads (**GETE**).
+One contains only the human reference genome annotations (**GE**), while the other also inlcudes retrotransposon mapped reads (**GTE**).

 ### Setup